BrawlVision

 Mythic

-Over a 14-day window, MR-P has appeared in 3,259 battles with a global win rate of 77.5% and a pick rate of 0.5%.
-That pick rate is the fraction of matches in which some top-PRO player chose MR-P out of all available brawlers, so it works as a thermometer for how meta they are right now.
+Over the 14-day window, Mr. P has shown up in 4,037 battles with a global win rate of 74.8% and a pick rate of 0.5%.
+That pick rate is the share of matches where a top-PRO player chose Mr. P out of every available brawler, so it works as a thermometer for how meta they are right now.

 Win Rate